Infra-red enhanced loops in quadratic gravity: Discussions and conclusions

 We clarified a novel QFT feature that appears in theories in $d=3+1$ dimensions with 4 derivatives --- or equivalently, those involving ghost states.
 At the loop level, logarithmically enhanced corrections modify the high-energy behaviour of physical cross sections.
 Unlike in conventional QFT, these cross sections are not accurately described by their tree-level forms with running couplings simply renormalized at high energies.
 This phenomenon arises in a theory of particular physical interest: quadratic gravity.
 While our detailed calculations focused on this theory, the result is more general and extends to other four-derivative theories, such as higher-derivative gauge or scalar models.

-We find that these unusual logs appear as process-dependent IR enhancements.
+We find that these unusual logarithms appear as process-dependent IR enhancements.
 They cannot be reabsorbed in modified $\beta$ functions for the couplings, that could make quadratic gravity asymptotically free.
-Instead, these IR-enhanced logs could perhaps be resummed by interpreting them as an `IR dressing' of the scattering states.
+Instead, these IR-enhanced logarithms could perhaps be resummed by interpreting them as an `IR dressing' of the scattering states.

-Indeed, the origin of these enhanced logs lies in the structure of four-derivative fields, which propagate two distinct mass shells --- one associated with a normal mode (positive kinetic energy) and one with a ghost (negative kinetic energy).
+Indeed, the origin of these enhanced logarithms lies in the structure of four-derivative fields, which propagate two distinct mass shells --- one associated with a normal mode (positive kinetic energy) and one with a ghost (negative kinetic energy).
 Physical scattering amplitudes, independent of gauge choice and field parameterisation, are obtained from residuals at both mass shells of the off-shell amplitudes of the 4-derivative field.
 As a result, small mass terms that kinematically differentiate the two states defining them play an unusually relevant role at energies much larger than the masses, resulting in infra-red-enhanced logarithms.

 This behaviour becomes more transparent when reformulating one four-derivative field as a pair of two-derivative fields: one with positive and one with negative kinetic energy.
 In the limit where their masses become degenerate, the theory exhibits a singular behaviour characterized by a large SO(1,1) boost in field space, needed to diagonalise the mass and kinetic terms.
 In this way, super-renormalizable mass terms can influence dimension-less interactions even at high energies.